Sousastep/sousastep/README.md

 to adjusting the shape of the envelope for the ceiling of the lowpass freq mod LFO.
 These adjustments can be locked in place by holding L3, and unlocked by double-clicking L3.
 Additionally, while the tuba's not playing,
-LH controls a bandpass filter frequency and mix for the drum loops in Live.
+LH controls not only a bandpass filter frequency and mix for the drum loops in Live, but also LP and HP filters for the loopers.

 ### Right Vertical
 Downwards crossfades from sync LFO to free rate LFO